narayananr/narayananr.github.io/research.md

 To address this challenge, We developed, Seqnature, a software tool that can take known genetiic variations like SNPs and Indels and construct individualized or personalized genome.

 In case of model organisms, Seqnature can be used to construct strain-specific genomes utilizing strain-specific variations and reference genomes.
 In the case of multi-parental population like Diversity Outbred Mice, Seqnature can build hybrid diploid genomes using haplotypes inferred from array genotypes.
-In the case of humans, Seqnature can build diploid genomes using phased genetic variations.
+In the case of humans, Seqnature can build personalized diploid genomes using phased genetic variations.

 ### <font color="DarkCyan">Allele-specific expression </font>